 [33, 34.
 Omitted under the Reprints Act 1984 s.
 7(4)(e) and (f).]

-Schedule 1
+Schedule 1 — District of the City of Perth

 [s.
 9(1)]

-District of the City of Perth
+[Heading amended by No. 19 of 2010 s.
+12(2).]

 All that portion of land and river bed bounded by lines starting from the intersection of the High Water Mark of the right bank of the Swan River with the prolongation easterly of the southern boundary of late Perth Suburban Lot 139 and extending westerly to and along that boundary and onwards to the prolongation southerly of the centreline of Winthrop Avenue; thence northerly to and generally northerly along that centreline to the centreline of Thomas Street; thence generally northeasterly along that centreline to the prolongation northwesterly of the southwestern side of Kings Park Road; thence northwesterly along that prolongation to the original centreline of Thomas Street; thence northeasterly along that original centreline and onwards to and generally northeasterly along the centreline of Loftus Street to the centreline of Newcastle Street; thence southeasterly along that centreline to the prolongation southwesterly of the centreline of Lindsay Street; thence northeasterly to and along that centreline to its intersection with the prolongation southeasterly of the centreline of Little Parry Street; thence southeasterly along that prolongation to the centreline of Beaufort Street; thence southwesterly along that centreline to the prolongation northwesterly of the centreline of Parry Street; thence southeasterly to and along that centreline to a northeastern side of Lord Street; thence northeasterly along that side to the prolongation westerly of the northern side of the western section of Summers Street; thence easterly to and along that side to the northwestern side of West Parade; thence easterly to the intersection of an eastern side of East Parade with the northern side of the eastern section of Summers Street; thence easterly to and along that side and onwards to the High Water Mark of the right bank of the Swan River; thence generally southerly downwards along that water mark to the northeastern side of the Causeway; thence southeasterly along that side to the High Water Mark of the Swan River on the northwestern shore of Heirisson Island; thence generally northeasterly, generally easterly and generally southwesterly along that water mark to the northeastern side of the Causeway; thence southeasterly along that side to the High Water Mark of the left bank of the Swan River; thence southwesterly along that watermark to the southwestern side of the Causeway; thence northwesterly along that side to the High Water Mark of the Swan River on the southeastern shore of Heirisson Island; thence generally southwesterly, generally westerly and generally northeasterly along that water mark to the prolongation southeasterly of the southwestern side of Barrack Square; thence northwesterly to and along that side and onwards to the High Water Mark of the right bank of the Swan River; thence generally southwesterly downwards along that water mark to the eastern boundary of the late Municipal Baths; thence southerly, westerly and northerly along boundaries of that late baths to the High Water Mark of the right bank of the Swan River and thence generally southwesterly downwards along that mark to the starting point; excluding Class “A” Reserve 1720 (Kings Park).

 Area: about 690 ha.

-Schedule 2
+Schedule 2 — Town of Cambridge

 [s.
-9(1), 11(2)]
+9(1) and 11(2)]

-Part A
+[Heading inserted by No. 19 of 2010 s.
+12(3).]

-District of the Town of Cambridge
+Part A — District of the Town of Cambridge